4W4I5/Semester-5-Notes/DB/DB 14 September, 2023.md

-To show the relations in notation form
+To show the ER-relations in RM notation form

 1-M
 - suppose A is one to many of B